Documentation

 How Browsergent works

-Browsergent is an AI agent for the browser.
+Browsergent is an AI browser agent for Chrome.
 You give it a task in plain English; it reasons with an LLM, generates JavaScript, runs that JS in a sandboxed runtime, observes the result, and iterates until the task is done.

 The core principle